Thomas Wales

 Thomas Crane Wales (June 23, 1952 – October 12, 2001) was an American federal prosecutor and gun control advocate who was the victim of an unsolved murder.
 In 2018, FBI investigators announced they strongly suspected the killing to have been carried out by a paid hitman.

 Early life and education

 Thomas Wales was born in Boston, Massachusetts.
 He was a graduate of Milton Academy, where he roomed with Joseph Patrick Kennedy II, the son of Robert F. Kennedy.
 Wales graduated from Harvard University in 1974 and Hofstra University‘s Maurice A. Deane School of Law in 1979, where he graduated with distinction and served as the Editor-in-Chief of the Hofstra Law Review.
 In 1983, Tom became an Assistant United States Attorney in Seattle, Washington, where he specialized in fraud prosecutions.

-In addition to his work as a prosecutor, Tom was very active in civic organizations and public service.
-Tom served as a member of the Seattle Planning Commission, and was on the Mayor's Citizen Advisory Committee.
+In addition to his work as a prosecutor, Wales was very active in civic organizations and public service.
+Wales served as a member of the Seattle Planning Commission, and was on the Mayor's Citizen Advisory Committee.